Astigmatism is an imperfection in the curvature of your eye’s cornea or lens.

 Astigmatism is caused by an irregular curvature of the eye's cornea or lens.
 If your cornea or lens isn't evenly curved, light rays aren't refracted properly.
 With astigmatism you have blurred or distorted vision at near and far distances.

 Astigmatism is very common.
-Doctors don't know why corneal shape differs from person to person.
+Doctors don't know why corneal or lens shape differs from person to person.
 They do know that likelihood of developing astigmatism is inherited.

 Astigmatism can develop after an eye disease, eye injury or surgery.
 It is a myth that astigmatism can develop or worsen from reading in low light or sitting very close to the television.